kuzudb/kuzu-docs/src/content/docs/cypher/index.md

 ### Multi-line statements

-Multi-line statements are a set of statements that you can execute sequentially in the CLI in a single transaction, rather then executing them one by one in individual transactions.
-You can write a multi-line Cypher statement by ending each line with a semicolon `;`.
+You can execute multiple query statements sequentially in the CLI, rather than executing them one by one.
+To run a multi-line statements, simply end each valid statement you want to execute with a semicolon `;`.
 For example:

 ```cypher
 MATCH (p1:Person)